Listen To Our Podcast🎧

 What regulators actually test in explainable AI systems

 Audits evaluate evidence, not intent.
-When supervisors assess explainable AI, they focus on whether a specific decision can be traced, explained, and defended after the fact.
-This applies to credit approvals, fraud alerts, and risk classifications.
+Supervisors assess whether a specific decision can be traced, explained, and defended after the fact, for credit approvals, fraud alerts, and risk classifications.

-An explanation that exists only at runtime does not meet audit expectations.
-Reviewers expect institutions to reproduce decision logic using the same model behavior and data context that existed at the time of execution.
+An explanation that exists only at runtime fails that standard.
+Examiners expect institutions to reproduce decision logic using the same model behavior and input data that existed at the time of execution.
+That means explanation records must be captured at the point of decision, linked to the model version in production, and retrievable without involving the data science team.
+During an examination, waiting three days for model output interpretation isn't an acceptable response.

 Turning explainability into an audit control

-For compliance teams, AI auditability depends on repeatability.
-Explanations must remain consistent for identical inputs.
-They must also be linked to the approved model version used in production.
-This linkage supports internal reviews and external examinations without manual reconstruction.
+For compliance teams, auditability depends on repeatability.
+Explanations must be consistent for identical inputs and linked to the approved model version used at the time of each decision.

 Meeting regulatory expectations across regions